Opening a Bank Account in Vietnam as a Foreigner

 Honest take

 If you have a TRC, this is a same-day errand.
-If you are DTV-only, plan for two or three branch visits at different banks before someone says yes.
+If you don't yet have a TRC but hold a long-stay visa with 12+ months remaining, plan for two or three branch visits at different banks before someone says yes.
 Shinhan first.

 Related